Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Partition Retrieval Comparisons

-In this section, we compare Bayan to 28 other CD algorithms including the modularity-based heuristics, other optimization-based heuristics, as well as other CD methods which do not rely on modularity or optimization.
-We measure the performance of each method using the AMI of the partition with the planted (ground-truth) partition from the ABCD graphs.
+In our first retrieval comparison, we use the LFR benchmarks \cite{lancichinetti_benchmark_2008} introduced and parameterized earlier, and measure the performance of each method using the AMI of the partition with the planted partition from the LFR graph generation process.

+In this evaluation, we use 500 LFR benchmark graphs in five experiment settings; each having 100 LFR graphs generated based on a specific $\mu$ value ($\mu \in\{0.01,0.1,0.3,0.5,0.7\}$).
+The mixing parameter $\mu$ in the LFR model determines the fraction of inter-community edges.
+Larger values of $\mu$ complicate the accurate discovery of communities by decreasing the association between the structure and the planted communities.

+Results on the average AMI of each algorithm in each experiment setting are provided in the appendix (Table I).
+Figure~\ref{fig:RankingLFR} illustrates the ranking of the 30 algorithms, including Bayan, according to AMI averaged over 100 LFR graphs in each of the five experiment settings (five values of $\mu$).
+Among the 30 algorithms, Bayan is always among the three algorithms with the highest average AMIs.
+Bayan also has the most stable performance across the five values of $\mu$.
+Walktrap and RB are two other algorithms demonstrating high performance; each of them achieves average AMI higher than Bayan's on two out of five experiment settings.
+However, their performance ranking across the five values of $\mu$ is less stable than Bayan's.

+In Figure~\ref{fig:RankingLFR}, the two algorithms Paris and Combo seem to perform comparatively well for small values of $\mu$, but their performance rankings decrease substantially when the $\mu$ mixing parameter passes the threshold value of $0.1$.
+Contrary to this pattern, there are algorithms like EdMot whose comparative performance improves when $\mu$ increases.
+Infomap and three modularity-based heuristics, Combo, LN, and Leiden, show a comparatively decent performance, having higher AMIs than most other methods.
+Our observations on the high performance of modularity-based methods on LFR graphs are aligned with the results on LFR graphs reported in \cite{jerdee2023normalized}, where modularity-based methods return AMIs higher than asynchronous label propagation, walktrap, Bayesian planted partition, and sometimes higher than Infomap.